guillermocontp/Snowflake-project/Documentation/Doc.md

 * **Dashboard Consumer Role:**
     * `DASHBOARD_ROLE`: This role has restricted, read-only access, primarily to objects within the `DELIVERY` schema.
 This is intended for users who only consume the final dashboards and reports, ensuring they cannot modify underlying data or structures.
 [SQL code](/Additional%20code/Dashboard_access_role.sql)
     * `DASHBOARD_VIEWER`: This role is limited to view-only access through dashboards, ensuring no modification or direct interaction with underlying data.[SQL code](/Additional%20code/Dashboard_access_role.sql)
+* **DBT Production role:**
+    * `DBT_PROD_ROLE`: This role is intended to create and modify the dbt schemas in production.
+This is the only role that can deploy the models in production through dbt, as the configuration of the deployment environment uses this role only.
+[SQL code](/Additional%20code/dbt_prod_role.sql)

 ## 4. Data Loading (Staging Layer)

 Once the raw data files (CSVs, JSON) were extracted, they were loaded into the `STAGING` schema in `F1_DB`.